tomasjura/tapestry5-cayenne/README.md

-Module for cooperatio between the Apache Tapestry (https://tapestry.apache.org/) and Apache Cayenne (http://cayenne.apache.org/)
+Module for cooperation between the Apache Tapestry (https://tapestry.apache.org/) and Apache Cayenne (http://cayenne.apache.org/)

 Long time ago - in 1995 - the Web Objects framework (https://en.wikipedia.org/wiki/WebObjects) was founded by Next company led by Steve Jobs.
 The essential part of the Web Objects is the Enterprise Objects framework (EOF)